Lady Lee's Home

 How to Prepare Your Garden for Winter…

-Harvest – I start by cleaning the beds from all the last vegetables.
+I start by cleaning the beds from all of the fall vegetables that are still there.
 I do this right after Thanksgiving.
 Usually, I have a few lettuces and carrots and kale left.

 Do you have old straw sitting around somewhere?
 Animal bedding?
 Old hay?
 Dry leaves?